 Due to travel restrictions, social distancing and shelter at home edicts, the hospitality industry, our largest market that generally accounts for a majority of our revenue, has suffered as much as any.
-Rising cases of COVID-19 in certain areas, the emergence of new virus strains and a slow vaccine rollout resulted in the reinstatement of restrictive social-distancing regulations that limited both group and individual travel.
-Although certain of these restrictions have been lessened or eliminated, business travel, which comprises the largest source of hotel revenue, remains limited.
-Although a slow return is expected in the second half of 2021, business travel is not expected to return to 2019 levels until at least 2023.
-According to an STR forecast, until group, business and international demand returns, U.S. hotel occupancy rates will not exceed 50% in 2021.
-Moreover, full recovery of revenue per available room (RevPAR) is unlikely to return to pre-pandemic levels until the end of 2024.
+Rising cases of COVID-19 in certain areas, the emergence of new virus strains, including the more transmissible Delta variant and a stagnation of vaccinations has exacerbated the uncertainty of the pandemic's length and severity Although certain of these restrictions have been lessened or eliminated, business travel, which comprises the largest source of hotel revenue, remains limited.
+Although a slow return is expected in the second half of 2021, business travel is not expected to return to 2019 levels until at least 2023.^[1] According to an STR forecast, until group, business and international demand returns, U.S. hotel occupancy rates will not exceed 50% in 2021.
+Moreover, full recovery of revenue per available room (RevPAR) is unlikely to return to pre-pandemic levels until the end of 2024.^[2]

-In addition, on November 30, 2020, the Company entered into the License Agreement with Sipco and IPCO, LLC dba Intus IQ in order to settle a patent infringement lawsuit without the expense of costly litigation.
-As of March 31, 2021, the Company had a current liability of approximately \$31,000 included in accounts payable and a non-current liability of \$465,000 included in accrued royalties - long-term recorded on its Condensed Consolidated Balance Sheet.
+In addition, on November 30, 2020, the Company entered into the License Agreement with Sipco and IPCO, LLC dba Intus^{JQ} in order to settle a patent infringement lawsuit without the expense of costly litigation.
+As of June 30, 2021, the Company had a current liability of approximately \$78,000 included in accounts payable and a non-current liability of \$430,000 included in accrued royalties - long-term recorded on its Condensed Consolidated Balance Sheet.
 The corresponding expense was recorded in the selling, general and administrative line of the Condensed Consolidated Statement of Operations at the time the related liability was recorded.
 The payment of the royalty fees is expected to have a material and adverse impact on the Company's results of operations and liquidity.
 See Note I - Commitments and Contingencies in the Notes to the Condensed Consolidated Financial Statements under Item 1 of Part I of this Form 10-Q for a discussion of the patent infringement lawsuit and the License Agreement.

 The Company took and continues to take a number of actions to preserve cash.
-These actions include suspending the use of engineering consultants and cancelling all non-essential travel and the Company's attendance at tradeshows (implemented prior to applicable government stay-at-home orders being put in place).
+These actions include suspending the use of engineering consultants and cancelling all nonessential travel and the Company's attendance at tradeshows (implemented prior to applicable government stay-at-home orders being put in place).
 In early April of 2020, management made the decision to furlough certain employees, instituted pay cuts for certain other employees and suspended the Company's 401(k) match through the end of 2020.
 With the receipt of the First PPP Loan on April 17, 2020 (discussed below), the Company was able to bring back the furloughed employees, restore payroll to prior levels and delay suspension of the 401(k) match.
 However, the pandemic continued to impact the Company's operations and financial results, and consequently, in late June of 2020 management once again made the decision to furlough certain employees, instituted pay cuts for certain other employees and suspended the Company's 401(k) match through the end of 2020.
 The furloughs and pay cuts continued through September 2020, at which time management determined it was necessary to discontinue the furloughs and pay cuts in order to retain necessary personnel for the Company's ongoing operations.